DevilsTear/go-design-patterns/gang-of-four/structural/composite/README.md

 - We must have an Athlete struct with a Train method
 - We must have a Swimmer with a Swim method
 - We must have an Animal struct with an Eat method
 - We must have a Fish struct with a Swim method that is shared with the Swimmer, and not have inheritance or hierarchy issues

 ## Wrap up the Composite pattern
 At this point, you should be really comfortable using the Composite design pattern.
 It's a very idiomatic Go feature, and the switch from a pure object-oriented language is not very painful.
-The Composite design pattern makes our structures predictable but also allows us to create most of the design patterns as we will see in later chapters.
+The Composite design pattern makes our structures predictable but also allows us to create most of the design patterns as we will see in other chapters.